Harald-U/istio-handson/workshop/exercise5.md

 #### Service Entries
 A [ServiceEntry](https://istio.io/docs/reference/config/networking/service-entry/) configuration enables services within the mesh to access a service not necessarily managed by Istio.
 The rule describes the endpoints, ports and protocols of a white-listed set of mesh-external domains and IP blocks that services in the mesh are allowed to access.

+**Note:** In our Cloud Native Starter example, the Virtual Services and Destination Rules were configured during the initial deployment of the services.

 ---

 ## The Cloud Native Starter app